Skip to main content

 _add_chat_message("[%s] %s: %s" % [channel.name, player_alias.identifier, message])

-Listening for other events
+Listening for other signals

 You can also listen for the following signals: